5K Entergy customers out of power during Saturday afternoon thunderstorm

 Trending News

 The majority of outages seem to be in the Jefferson Trace and Hidden Grove neighborhoods.
+A tree that fell near the corner of Stumberg Lane and Quail Meadow Drive took out powerlines.
+The estimated restoration for that area is 7:30 p.m.